Citadel: Priyanka Chopra's Series Get A Release Date, Teaser And Other Details

 What is Citadel starring Priyanka Chopra and Richard Madden about?

-An upcoming American science fiction drama television series created by Josh Appelbaum and Bryan Oh for Amazon Prime Video, Citadel stars Madden as Citadel agent Mason Kane and Chopra as Citadel agent Nadia Singh.
-The series has been described as an “action-packed spy series with a compelling emotional centre” and “an expansive and groundbreaking global event comprising a mothership series and several local language satellite series”, according to Amazon Prime Video.
+An American science fiction drama series created by Josh Appelbaum and Bryan Oh for Amazon Prime Video, Citadel stars Madden as Citadel agent Mason Kane and Chopra as Citadel agent Nadia Singh.
+The series has been described by Prime Video as an “action-packed spy series with a compelling emotional centre” and “an expansive and groundbreaking global event comprising a mothership series and several local language satellite series.”
 The spin-offs of the upcoming show will be set in the Italian Alps, India, Spain and Mexico.

 View this post on Instagram

-In the Indian adaptation of Citadel, we will see Varun Dhawan and Samantha Ruth Prabhu and it will be directed by none other than India’s popular directors Raj Nidimoru and Krishna DK.
+The Indian adaptation of Citadel will feature Varun Dhawan and Samantha Ruth Prabhu and will be directed by Raj Nidimoru and Krishna DK.

 Consisting of six episodes, the first season of Citadel will premiere on April 28.